 People

-Through collaborative, interdisciplinary working, our researchers aim to develop an improved understanding of biodiversity gains, as well as losses, and inform and influence how society responds to these changes.
+Through interdisciplinary working, our researchers aim to develop an improved understanding of biodiversity gains, as well as losses, and inform and influence how society responds to these changes.

 Contact us